 - Meaningful Name: Prince Puma, with Prince referring to his position as the heir apparent (alluding to both his youth and his bloodline as a descendant of an Aztec tribe) and Puma as another name for the jaguar, the sacred big cat of Mexico.

-- Older Hero Versus Younger Villain: His wrestle against The Velveteen Dream and Adam Cole.
+- Older Hero Versus Younger Villain: His wrestling matches against The Velveteen Dream and Adam Cole.

 - Panthera Awesome: Prince Puma's name and mask.